jbuchbinder/jbuchbinder.github.com/source/_posts/2015-07-20-post-mortem-2015-providence-48-hour-film-project.md

 We skipped using the gimbal or any extremely complicated rigs for most shots to save on between-shot setup time.
 The two notable exceptions were the opening shot, which used my trusty [Glideshot](http://glideshot.com/product/gsce48/) portable jib, and one drawing back shot, using a rail set and dolly conversion for the tripod.

-Additionally, I had purchased a cheap SDI-HDMI converter to allow using an external monitor for the production designer and lighting designer to monitor the diagetic space, but which also came in handy so that multiple people could watch for any, ahem, "*unexpected exposure*".
+Additionally, I had purchased a cheap SDI-HDMI converter to allow using an external monitor for the production designer and lighting designer to monitor the diegetic space, but which also came in handy so that multiple people could watch for any, ahem, "*unexpected exposure*".

 For the most part, I mostly used a 35mm T/1.5 lens, occasionally swapping it out for a 24mm T/1.5 for constrained space or wide shots, an 85mm T/1.5 lens for CU/ECU shots, and a 70-200mm f/2.8 IS lens for depth tracking.
 I tried to stay with the 35mm lens to stay away from any sharp changes in perspective between characters -- unless it was necessary to tell the story.